-As the optical technology grows more sophisticated and expand into high bandwidth optical backbone connectivity, enterprises are now turning to the private and secure dark fiber network.
+As the optical technology grows more sophisticated and expands into high bandwidth optical backbone connectivity, enterprises are now turning to the private and secure dark fiber network.
 By leasing dark fibers, network operators can cut down the labor cost of developing fiber networks.
-What’s more, enterprises can use their own optical technician and networking equipment to connect multiple locations to create a private network or to connect to other network hubs to gain access to various high speed internet.
+What’s more, enterprises can use their own optical technician and networking equipment to connect multiple locations to create a private network or to connect to other network hubs to gain access to various high-speed internet.
 So what exactly is dark fiber?
-Is it the dark side or the right side of a fiber optic network?
+Is it the dark side or the right side of a fiber-optic network?
 Here are a few things you should keep in mind.

 Dark fiber refers to the optical fiber that has not been used but available in fiber optic communications.
 The dark cable is composed of hundreds and thousands of fiber jumper cables carrying high amounts of data at high speeds over hundreds of miles.
 Network operators originally used the term—dark fiber to describe the potential network capacity of telecommunication infrastructure, but now also refer to the increasingly common practice of leasing fiber optic cables from a network service provider, or the fiber installations not owned or controlled by traditional carriers.
 Dark fiber is capable of supporting unlimited data rates and possess the overcapacity just as listed below:

-- Unlimited bandwidth when fiber is used in conjunction with WDM
+- Unlimited bandwidth when the fiber is used in conjunction with WDM

 - Long-term fixed costs to ease financial planning issues

 - The ability to centralize IT assets in central offices, headends and data centers

 - Significantly reducing active components in the network thereby lowering maintenance costs